SAP/e-mobility-charging-stations-simulator/README.md

 ## UI protocol

-Protocol to control the simulator via Websocket
+Protocol to control the simulator via a Websocket protocol

 ### Version 0.0.1

-Set the http header Sec-Websocket-Protocol to `ui0.0.1`
+Set the HTTP header Sec-Websocket-Protocol to `ui0.0.1`

 #### Protocol

 Request:
 [`uuid`, `ProcedureName`, `PDU`]

-`uuid`: String uniquely representing this requests `ProcedureName`: The procedure to run on the simulator `PDU (for Protocol Data Unit)`: The parameters (if any) for said procedure
+`uuid`: String uniquely representing this request `ProcedureName`: The procedure to run on the simulator `PDU (for Protocol Data Unit)`: The parameters (if any) for said procedure

 Response:
 [`uuid`, `PDU`]

-`uuid`: String linking the response to the request `PDU`: Response data to requested procedure
+`uuid`: String uniquely linking the response to the request `PDU`: Response data to requested procedure

 #### Procedures